Giving Tuesday 2018

 Any act of kindness is meaningful, but when it is coming from a person in need it can be truly unforgettable.

-And in the run-up to this year’s Giving Tuesday, Trudy Boyce, a homeless healthcare nurse, recounts just how meaningful that can be.
+And in the run-up to Giving Tuesday 2018, Trudy Boyce, a homeless healthcare nurse, recounts just how meaningful that can be.

 Having worked with the charity Pathway for many years, she still remembers a special moment when a homeless man donated £5 to help homeless hospital patients.